rasbt/pattern_classification/resources/data_glossary.md

 #### Data mining
 [[back to top](#table-of-contents)]

 A field that is closely related to machine learning and pattern classification.
-The focus of data mining is often on the collection of data and combines different techniques the data in order to extract meaningful information out of data.
+The focus of data mining does not lie in the collection of data, but the extraction of useful information, the discovery of patterns, inferences, and predictions.

 <br>
 <br>